How To Use An Outhouse

 Outhouses generally have a standard toilet seat bolted onto a rough wood frame.
 Take a moment to lift the seat up and down a couple of times before you sit.
 This will make sure any spiders or other critters that may be hanging around will have a chance to get out of the way.

 Only three things should ever go into a pit privy.
 These are the natural ingredients that you are there to deposit and the toilet paper.
 Never put personal care products in the privy because they do not decompose.
-The outhouse should have a garbage pail.
+The outhouse should have a garbage pail for all other items.

 When you are finished using the outhouse be sure to put the seat back down, turn off the light, and close the door properly so the latch is securely fastened.
 This will keep out any curious members of the local forest community.